 As per tradition, the 2019 Silverado is expected have a lot in common with the 2019 GMC Sierra, including the architecture, powertrain lineup, and more.
-Exterior styling will likely be substantially different between the two models, while cabin design will likely be common between both vehicles, with the biggest difference being lighting color and differences in materials
+Exterior styling will likely be substantially different between the two models, while cabin design will likely be common between both vehicles, with the biggest difference being lighting color and differences in materials.

 We expect the 2019 Chevy Silverado HD family, consisting of Silverado 2500HD and Silverado 3500HD, to carry over from the 2018 model year, perhaps with a few minor changes to colors, equipment, or option packages.
 The Silverado HD will adopt the T1 platform and design of the 2019 Silverado 1500 after the 2019 model year, likely in time for the 2021 model year.

-The all-new 2019 Chevy Silverado 1500 will continue being offered as a full-size pickup truck with various cab configurations, including:
+The all-new 2019 Chevy Silverado 1500 will continue being offered as a full-size pickup truck with various configurations, including:

 - Cabs: single, double and crew cabs

-- Beds: short and long beds
+- Beds: short, standard and long beds

-The 2019 Chevy Silverado 1500 is expected to ride on GM’s new T1 platform.
+- 2019 Silverado 1500 platform: the 2019 Chevy Silverado 1500 will ride on the new GM T1 platform

 - Ford F-Series

 - Ram Truck